By Rebecca Alwine, Army Spouse

-And when it’s all said and done, and the decorations come down, considering donating that which you don’t need, want, or can’t take with you to a local organization.
-One such example is the Southeast Arizona based non-profit, A Tree 4 Christmas.
+And when it’s all said and done, and the decorations come down, consider donating the stuff you don’t need, want, or can’t take with you to a local organization.
+One example is the Southeast Arizona based non-profit, A Tree 4 Christmas.
 They give away artificial trees, complete with decorations, to local families who don’t have the money to buy their own.

-Enjoy your holiday season and thank you for your continued support of our military families.
+Enjoy your holiday season and thank you for supporting our troops and their families.